U.S. flag

 Investigating these crimes is unique and has many nuances.
 Including a prosecutor in every stage of a cold case investigation is critical.
 The National Best Practices for Implementing and Sustaining a Cold Case Investigation Unit guide recommends that a prosecutor be actively engaged with the investigations of cold cases, and, echoed from the publication Investigating Violent Crime: The Prosecutor’s Role, involvement of a prosecutor in violent crime investigations will ultimately enhance the outcome of a case.

-While BJA generally defines a “violent crime cold case” as a case — such as a Uniform Crime Reporting (UCR) Part 1 violent crime, missing persons, or unidentified persons — that has remained unsolved for at least 3 years and has (1) the potential to be solved and/or prosecuted through the application of forensic techniques and/or technologies or (2) newly acquired information or advanced technologies to analyze evidence.
-Cases where all investigative leads have been exhausted prior to application deadline submission may also be considered by BJA.
+BJA defines a “violent cold case crime as a FBI Uniform Crime Reporting (UCR) Part 1 violent crime, missing persons, or unidentified persons case that is unsolved at the time of the grant application’s deadline, which has the potential to be solved and/or prosecuted (1) through the application of forensic techniques and/or technologies or (2) newly acquired information, or advanced technologies, to analyze evidence.

-Program funding may not be utilized for investigations in which a suspect DNA profile does not already exist, nor can it be utilized to establish/stand up cold case units; however, there are other BJA programs that support these activities – see the Forensic Sciences page for further information.
+Program funding may not be utilized for investigations in which a suspect DNA profile has not been generated, nor can it be utilized to establish/stand up cold case units; however, there are other BJA programs that support these activities – see the Forensic Sciences page for further information.